Tanaz Eshaghian

-Tanaz Eshaghian (طناز اسحاقیان; born 8 September 1974) is an Iranian-born American documentary filmmaker.
+Tanaz Eshaghian (طناز اسحاقیان; born 8 September) is an Iranian-born American documentary filmmaker.
 She resides in New York City.

 Early life and education

 Tanaz left Iran with her mother at the age of 6, during the period after the Iranian Revolution.
 She is both Iranian and Jewish.

 Eshaghian grew up in New York City, went to Trinity School.
-She graduated from Brown University in 1996 with a BA degree in semiotics.
+She graduated from Brown University with a BA degree in semiotics.
 She has a MA degree in media studies from The New School.

 Career

 For her début feature-length film Be Like Others, a provocative look at transgender women in Iran choosing to undergo sex change surgery, she returned to Iran for the first time in 25 years.
 Be Like Others, a BBC 2, France 5, ITVS production, premiered at the 2008 Sundance film festival and went on to win the Teddy special jury prize at the Berlin Film Festival, Best Documentary at Noor Iranian Film Festival, as well as the ELSE Siegessaule Reader's Choice Award and was nominated for an Emmy award.
 It has been invited to over thirty film festivals worldwide and had its U.S. television premiere on HBO in June 2009.
 In 2011, she completed Love Crimes of Kabul, a documentary film inside a women's prison in Kabul, Afghanistan, focusing on "moral crimes", for HBO.

 Her first film I Call Myself Persian: Iranians in America, completed in 2002, told the story of how Iranians living in the U.S. were affected by prejudice and xenophobia after the September 11 attacks.
 In Love Iranian-American Style, completed in 2006, she filmed her traditional Iranian family, both in New York and Los Angeles, California, documenting their obsession with marrying her off and her own cultural ambivalence.

 Her films have also screened at the Museum of Modern Art, and in the Walter Reade cinema at the Lincoln Center for the Performing Arts in New York City.

+In 2025, Eshaghian directed An Eye for an Eye alongside Farzad Jafari, which had its world premiere at the Tribeca Festival, where it received a Special Jury Mention for Documentary Feature.